darthrob6625/Capstone_Project/README.md

 ## 📌 Findings
 - ✅ For LR, there was a significant improvement of +20% in model performance, resulting in an accuracy of 68%.
-- ✅
+- ✅ The KNN model initially achieved a high score due to a strong feature.
+However, limiting the neighbor number yielded a more realistic accuracy of around 70%.
+This suggests that the data is most likely unbalanced.
 - ✅ The DT model initially achieved a perfect score due to a strong feature.
-However, limiting the depth yielded a more realistic accuracy of around 70%.
 This suggests that the data is most likely unbalanced.
 - ✅

 ## 🎖 Future Work